-Prerequisite(s): BIO 100 or HS Biology; Completion of RWR 100 with a "C" or better, or the appropriate placement score.
+Prerequisite(s): BIO 100 or HS Biology; Completion of ENG 155 with a "C" or better, or equivalent GPA or placement score

-BIO 102: BIOLOGICAL SCIENCE II
+\ BIO 102: BIOLOGICAL SCIENCE II

 This course is a study of the classification of organisms and structural and functional considerations of all Kingdoms (particularly major phyla as well as viruses).
 Vertebrate animals and vascular plants are emphasized.
 Prerequisite(s): BIO 101